 - As court-appointed co-lead counsel for direct purchaser plaintiffs in In re Flexible Polyurethane Foam Antitrust Litigation (N.D.
 Ohio), we achieved over $430 million in settlements for the class from nine different defendants accused of colluding to raise prices of polyurethane foam used in bedding, furniture, automobiles, and carpet underlay.
 On the path to these recoveries, we won certification of a national class of direct purchasers, defeated the defendants’ effort to have the certification decision reversed on appeal (including in the U.S. Supreme Court), and defeated those same defendants’ motions for summary judgment.
 We have also successfully pursued claims on behalf of bedding companies in the English courts against the polyurethane foam cartelists, successfully resolving the claims without needing to serve proceedings.

 - Quinn Emanuel serves as co-lead counsel for Plaintiffs in a class action antitrust lawsuit to recover damages suffered by investors in interest rate swaps (“IRS”) due to a conspiracy between a dozen of the world’s largest banks to block more efficient, transparent trading of IRS.
 This action is a quintessential example of Quinn Emanuel acting as a “private attorney general.”
 Based on a months-long pre-filing investigation, we filed a complaint alleging that some of the world’s largest banks conspired to thwart competition and boycott innovative trading platforms in the IRS market.
 The lawsuit survived a motion to dismiss, and yielded extensive discovery, including millions of documents and over 100 depositions.
 Plaintiffs have moved to certify a proposed class of IRS investors, and their motion is backed by opinions from two world-renowned experts and hundreds of evidentiary exhibits.
-In early 2022, Plaintiffs announced that they had reached a $25 million “icebreaker” settlement with Defendant Credit Suisse.
-The deal reflects Quinn Emanuel’s six-plus years of litigation on behalf of the proposed class, and a motion for preliminary approval of the settlement is currently pending.
+Credit Suisse has reached a settlement with the IRS Plaintiffs to pay $25 million, which is still subject to Court approval.
+In early 2024, the parties settled the case for $71 million dollars.
+On July 11, 2024, Judge Oetken preliminarily approved the settlements.

 - We achieved an important victory for our client Hudson Group, a retailer that operates hundreds of stores in airports throughout the United States.
 Hudson had an agreement with famed Los Angeles boutique retailer, Kitson, to operate two stores at LAX as Kitson stores.
 The relationship deteriorated and Kitson began to malign Hudson to the airport authority, city officials, and Hudson’s business partners—and Kitson was threatening to sue.
 Instead, we went on the offensive for Hudson.
 At an early preliminary junction hearing, we achieved a victory over Kitson so decisive that it gutted Kitson’s case and set up Hudson for a near certain victory at trial.
 Kitson had no choice but to settle, agreeing to pay an amount close to what Hudson was seeking in the case.